-CSE’s White Paper on Promoting Integrity in Scientific Journal Publications
+CSE’s Recommendations for Promoting Integrity in Scientific Journal Publications

-CSE’s White Paper on Promoting Integrity in Scientific Journal Publications was first published in 2006 and the full document was updated in 2009 and again in 2012.
+CSE’s Recommendations for Promoting Integrity in Scientific Journal Publications was first published in 2006, and the full document was updated in 2009 and again in 2012.
 Since May 2018, the paper is updated on a rolling basis as new sections are added and/or existing sections are updated to reflect new information or best practices.
 This updated method for amending the document will allow for more rapid dissemination of updates.
-E-mails from the CSE Marketing Committee as well as Commentaries in Science Editor will alert the membership to the updates.
+Emails from the CSE Marketing Committee as well as Commentaries in Science Editor will alert the membership to the updates.

 2.0 ROLES AND RESPONSIBILITIES IN PUBLISHING